 Each month’s new moon day- Bhadrapad Amavasya has its own special significance.
 The new moon of the month of Bhadrapad also has its own specialty.
 For religious customs, ‘Kush’ can be collected on Bhadrapad Amavasya.
 If the grass-Kush used in religious activities, Shraddha karma etc.; it is meant virtuously fruitful for a year.
 If the Bhadrapad Amavasya is on Monday, then this ‘Kush’ can be used for 12 years.
 It is also called the Kushgrahini Amavasya; because in this propitious day, devotees collect the Kush-grass.
 In the mythological texts; it has also been called Kushtapatini Amavasya and on the whole, there are ten types of Kushas in the scriptures.

-In Hinduism, these ten types of grasses; the grass which can be easily collected and is available effortlessly is considered favourable.
+In Hinduism, these ten types of grasses; the grass which can be easily collected and is available effortlessly is considered favorable.
 But keep in mind that; the grass should be collected only by hand with all its leaves and the other part should not be broken.
 Sunrise is appropriate for this divine sacrament.
 One should sit on the north side and advised to chant the mantras; while picking the grass only with the use of the right hand.